Mythotic-Tinker-Station/lexicon/README.md

 - Going Down
 - Estranged
 - Dark Encounters
+- Hadephobia
+- Deus Vult

+You can also access doom 2 from the hub now!

 ## How to build the pk3?
 Clone this repo to your machine and then run CompilePk3.bat